PWPInnovator898/BlueBuzzah-Gloves/README.md

 - https://github.com/adafruit/circuitpython

 ## Structure
-- ADD ALL DIRECTORIES in MAIN
+- 3D PRINTS - STL design files for tactor housings and enclosures
+- BUILD DOCUMENTATION PDFs - how to build gloves documentation
+- FILES FOR ORDERING PCB - PCB layout files
+- FILES FOR PREPARING PCB - all CircuitPython code files
+- `LICENSES/` – MIT and GPL license texts, and custom hardware license
 - `ATTRIBUTION.md` – Contributors and references
-- `LICENSES/` – MIT and GPL license texts
+- README.md - Project overview

 ## Disclaimer
 This project is not FDA-approved and is not intended for clinical use.